fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * &#10004; [FediBlog](https://framagit.org/DavidLibeau/FediBlog) - fully customisable blog engine

 * [WordPress](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/Wordpress-integration-with-Fediverse) - an [AP plug-in](https://wordpress.org/plugins/activitypub/) by @pfefferle@mastodon.social, that allows users on AP apps to follow WP blogs, was recently updated.
-See also [Pterotype](https://getpterotype.com/).
+See also [Pterotype](https://getpterotype.com/), which @pfefferle says is currently more feature complete.
+WordPress is now [listed as a project on the-federation.info](https://the-federation.info/wordpress).

 #### Link-sharing Apps